Lomandra effusa

 Lomandra effusa is a perennial, dioecious, rhizomatous herb native to Australia.
 It is a perennial tussock with bluish green, large, arching leaves which are distinctive by the two toothed leaf tip.
 It has white, cream or pink fragrant flowers during the months of June to October.

 This native Australian plant is found in Victoria, SA, south of WA, ACT, and NSW states on slopes and dunes, well-drained flats, and near salt pans and granite outcrops.
 It grows in most soils with full to partial sun and is tolerant to harsh weather including droughts and heavy frost and against invasive species.
 It is often found in tussock grassland ecological groups alongside its close relative Lomandra multiflora and other similar sized perennial grasses.

 Lomandra effusa forms a habitat that acts as protection for small native animals.
 It can be a food source for some herbivores, birds, butterflies, and larvae but is only used for grazing in poor years.

-It has a lineage that dates back to early crustaceous and the tussock grassland ecological group it is found in is considered endangered.
+The tussock grassland ecological group it is found in is considered endangered.
 It became protected under the Australia’s Natural Environment Protection and Conservation act in 1999.

 Lomandra effusa is used for soil stabilisation to control erosion and for ornamental purposed in home gardens, roundabouts, reserves, and parks.

 Description

-Lomandra effusa is a native Australian grass-like plant which can grow up to 50cm in height and width and reaches maturity in 2.5 years.
-It is a tough perennial tussock herb consisting of long, flat, arching leaves 10-50cm in length and up to 2mm wide with 2 points at each leaf tip due to tapering.
+Lomandra effusa is a native Australian grass-like plant which can grow up to 50 cm in height and width and reaches maturity in 2.5 years.
+It is a tough perennial tussock herb consisting of long, flat, arching leaves 10–50 cm in length and up to 2mm wide with 2 points at each leaf tip due to tapering.
 These leaves appear a bluish green or grey colour and are strong and tough.

 Its inflorescence is most similar to its relative Lomandra marginate which has white flowers.
 Lomandra effusa is distinguishable by its two-toothed leaf tips.
 Lomandra effusa has white, cream, or pink funnel-shaped flowers with a strong fragrance in winter and spring following the rain (from June to October).
 Each plant is dioecious meaning the male and female reproductive organs are found on separate flowers and each plant has either male or female flowers.
-Lomandra effusa has its distinct male and female flowers grouped on branches 3-15cm long with the pedicel up to 1cm.
+Lomandra effusa has its distinct male and female flowers grouped on branches 3–15 cm long with the pedicel up to 1 cm.

 The male flowers generally have a narrow perianth and narrow tepals and the female flowers have a broader perianth, broad based tepals and are on shorter pedicels.
 Female flowers have stiffer segments and a thicker and broader base than male flowers.
-The flowering branches of Lomandra effusa are 3-15 cm long, about 1/3 the length of the leaves.
-Each flowering branch has a non-flowering axis 1-2.5 cm then the flowering axis 4.5-10cm long.
-The bracts are pale brown to translucent and often longer than the pedicel.The base of this perennial herb is brown and fibrous.
+The flowering branches of Lomandra effusa are 3–15 cm long, about 1/3 the length of the leaves.
+Each flowering branch has a non-flowering axis 1-2.5 cm then the flowering axis 4.5–10 cm long.
+The bracts are pale brown to translucent and often longer than the pedicel.
+The base of this perennial herb is brown and fibrous.